+TABLE 4.3

-Cognitive ambidexterity is the ability to alternate between prediction and creation logic.
-When looking for how movement leaders would alternate thoughts between known information and creating new information when making decisions, was primarily demonstrated in two streams of entry methods.
+Cognitive ambidexterity was primarily demonstrated in two streams of entry methods.
 Indian movement leaders commonly used the first stream, which was a type of mercy work by meeting community needs.
 The second practice was the Luke 10 method to find a person of peace, which was used by one Indian and all American movement leader participants.

 As mentioned in the data of social responsibility and sustainability, all Indian movement leaders had seen caring for the needs of people to develop a good reputation in a new community as a successful method.
 Devaanbu put it, “You need to do some kind of social work, love the people and be with them.
 Be with them in their problems.
 Our purpose is to bring people to Christ, but often times you can’t do that directly.”
 Complimented with that strategy, all Indian participants emphasized on finding out what the specific community’s need is.
 It is a matter of doing justice and loving mercy to share the faith with the people.